F41zK4r1m/HackTheBox/Authority.md

 ### Port scanning:

-I began the enumeration with port & service scan using rustscan & found multiple open port running in the machine:
+I began the enumeration by conducting a port and service scan using Rustscan.
+The scan revealed multiple open ports running on the machine:

 ```bash
 sudo rustscan -a 10.10.11.222 -- -sC -sV -vv -oN authority_nmap